 The excess liability policy provides coverage for wrongful acts committed by employees in the performance of their job.
 It is administered by the Public Officers and Employees Liability Insurance Commission.
-Coverage is presently placed with Clarendon American Insurance Company with the following limits:
+Coverage is presently placed with Lexington Insurance Company with the following limits:

 - $10,000,000 per employee